 Your stay with Last Frontier includes 14,375 vertical feet of heliskiing per day, use of powder skis, poles and safety equipment and transfers between Smithers and Bell 2 or Ripley Creek.

 British Columbia benefits from some of the most regular and the deepest snowfalls anywhere in the world.
 The average seasonal snowfall at 1600m (5000 feet) is a spectacular 25 metres (75 feet), four or five times the average in most areas of the Alps.
 Winter temperatures average about 0°C during the day and -6°C overnight in the village with snow typically on the ground from Dec into April.
 Summers days can be quite warm, with temperatures reaching the high 20s.

 Bell 2 Lodge is located 220 miles (4 hours' drive) from Smithers.
 Ripley Creek is located in Stewart, British Columbia, close to the Alaskan border and 200 miles (4 hours' drive) North West of Terrace.

 How to get there

-Direct British Airways flights from London Heathrow to Vancouver (9½ hrs) followed by 2 hr internal flight to Smithers or Terrace.
-Road transfer to either Bell 2 or Ripley takes four hours.
+Direct British Airways flights from London Heathrow to Vancouver (9½ hrs) followed by a 2-hour internal flight to Smithers or Terrace.
+Road transfer to either Bell 2 or Ripley takes 4 hours.